-Item Description

-Registration State of the network registration

-Operator Specifies the operator's network the router operates in.

-Technology Transmission technology

-PLMN Code of operator

-Cell Cell the router is connected to.

-LAC Location Area Code - unique number assigned to each location area

-Channel Channel the router communicates on

-ARFCN in case of GPRS/EDGE technology,

-UARFCN in case of UMTS/HSPA technology,

-EARFCN in case of LTE technology.

-Signal Strength Signal strength of the selected cell, for details see the Table 6.

-Signal Quality Signal quality of the selected cell:

-EC/IO for UMTS (it's the ratio of the signal received from the pilot channel - EC - to the overall level of the spectral density, ie the sum of the signals of other cells - IO).

-• RSRQ for LTE technology (Defined as the ratio $\frac{N \times RSRP}{RSSI}$).

-The value is not available for the EDGE technology.

-000 Call Cianal Quality relative value is given by DCCI (dDm) 2.0 vange

-CSQ Cell Signal Quality, relative value is given by RSSI (dBm).
-2-9 range means Marginal, 10-14 range means OK, 15-16 range means Good, 20-30 range means excellent.

-Neighbours Signal strength of neighboring hearing cells (GPRS only) 1 .

-Manufacturer Module manufacturer

-Model Type of module

-Revision Revision of module

-0 1
+ll a ma Description Item Description Registration State of the network registration Operator Specifies the operator's network the router operates in.
+Technology Transmission technology PLMN Code of operator Cell Cell the router is connected to (in hexadecimal format).
+LAC/TAC Unique number (in hexadecimal format) assigned to each location area.
+LAC (Location Area Code) is for 2G/3G networks and TAC (Tracking Area Code) is for 4G networks.
+Channel Channel the router communicates on UARFCN in case of UMTS/HSPA technology, EARFCN in case of LTE technology.
+Band Cellular band abbreviation.
+Signal Strength Signal strength (in dBm) of the selected cell, for details see Table 6.
+Signal Quality Signal quality of the selected cell: EC/IO for UMTS (it's the ratio of the signal received from the pilot channel - EC - to the overall level of the spectral density, ie the sum of the signals of other cells - IO).
+RSRQ for LTE technology (Defined as the ratio N×RSRP)/RSSI The value is not available for the EDGE technology.
+RSSI, RSRP, RSRQ, SINR, RSCP or Ec/lo Other parameters reporting signal strength or quality.
+Please note, that some of them may not be available, depending on the cellular module or cellular technology.
+CSQ Cell signal strength with following value ranges: • 2 - 9 = Marginal, • 10 - 14 = OK, • 15 - 19 = Good, • 20 - 30 = Excelent.
+Manufacturer Module manufacturer Model Type of module Revision Revision of module IMEI IMEI (International Mobile Equipment Identity) number of module